 The state transferred ownership of the closed prison to the Warwick Valley Local Development Corporation (WVLDC) and the Town of Warwick on March 6, 2014.
 5 The WVLDC paid $3.5 million for a 150-acre parcel, which included the shuttered buildings, for the proposed Warwick Valley Office and Technology Corporate Park.
 The remainder of the land, 580 acres, was sold to the town for $1, which would remain vacant and used for recreational and land preservation purposes.

-The Pine Island Brewing Company unveiled plans for a $2.7 million brewery in the former Administration Building in August 2018.
-12 The 14,350 square-foot brewery, tentatively called Warwick Terroir, would include a first-floor tasting room and pizza oven, a second-floor wedding and event space, a cellar with a barrel aging room, a warehouse, and a distribution center.
-An outdoor beer garden and festival area would include patio space and seating for 100, and gas-powered fire pits.
+- Pine Island Brewing Company: The Pine Island Brewing Company unveiled plans for a $2.7 million brewery in the former Administration Building in August 2018.
+12 The 14,350 square-foot brewery, tentatively called Warwick Terroir, would include a first-floor tasting room and pizza oven, a second-floor wedding and event space, a cellar with a barrel-aging room, a warehouse, and a distribution center.
+An outdoor beer garden and the festival area would include patio space and seating for 100, and gas-powered fire pits.
 It would include a 60-foot bar, 23 taps, a brewing area to create up to 5,000 barrels per year, and a 35-can-per minute production line.

 - Gardner, S. “The Wisner & Durland Farms at Wickham Lake.”
 Albert Wisner Public Library, 2011, article.